kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
 In a production environment, always secure the workload you expose with [OAuth2](../03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md) or [JWT](../03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-jwt.md).

-First, let's create an [API Rule](../05-technical-reference/00-custom-resources/apix-01-apirule.md) for the Function.
+First, let's create an [APIRule](../05-technical-reference/00-custom-resources/apix-01-apirule.md) for the Function.

 <div tabs name="Expose the Function" group="deploy-expose-function">
   <details open>